 Having a coronavirus vaccine will not affect the results of a PCR or lateral flow test.

-PCR and lateral flow tests detect active disease based on a swab test (a long cotton bud is used to swab your nose and throat).
+PCR and lateral flow tests detect active disease based on a swab test (a long cotton bud is used to swab your nose and/or throat).